Vukain/TinyJavascriptProjects/README.md

 # Tiny JavaScript Projects
-Tiny projects and code snippets, made mostly during courses.
+Tiny javascript/frontend projects and code snippets, made mostly during courses.

-# Slot Machine
+# Bootstrap

-A slot machine that lets you bid virtual bucks and test your luck.
+A shop dummy stylized with bootstrap.

-# Basic To Do App
+# GSAP

-Not much to say here - you can add new tasks, delete old ones and search for specific ones.
+A typing robot animation.

-# Virtual Piano
+# VanillaJS

-A virtual piano which plays different sounds for different pressed keys.
+Slot machine, basic todo app, virtual piano and a scroller.

-# React To Do App
+# React

-A To Do... this time made with react.
+A todo app, single page app, parallax effect and a basic udemy clone.

-# React SPA
+# Webpack

-A single page app using react router.
+An image slider, gallery using Dog API, diet helper using js for rwd and a stars animation using canvas.

-# React Basic Udemy Clone
+# Websites

-A very basic udemy clone...
+Basic sites from Youcode and Samuraj courses.